 The college you choose plays a defining role in what you believe, how you think, and who you become.
-ETBU is a Christ-centered university characterized by close community, excellent teaching, and robust student life.
+ETBU is a Christ-centered university characterized by close community, excellent teaching, and robust student engagement.
 Let us help you fulfill God's plan for your life.
 Be You at ETBU.

 Follow the steps below to apply for ETBU.